View RANDY ABREGO's Obituary on DailyBulletin.com and share memories

 |

 RANDY ABREGO Services Pomona Chapel Friday May 24th 12:00 p.m.
 JOYCE O. BONO Services Purpose Church, Pomona Friday May 24th 1:00 p.m.
 MICHAEL EARL GOLDEN, SR. Services Claremont Chapel Thursday May 23rd 12:00 p.m.
 DORA LEATRICE HENRY Services Claremont Chapel Friday May 24th 12:00 p.m.
-CORDELLA JOHNS Services St. Stephen Missionary Baptist Church, La Puente Monday May 20th 11:00 a.m.
+MARGOT HETZEL Services Pomona Chapel Tuesday May 28th 11:00 a.m.
+HERMAN BERNARD KUETTLE Services Glenkirk Presbyterian Church, Glendora Friday May 24th 11:00 a.m.
 VINCENT ISAAC CLEOTIS LANDEROS Services Pomona Chapel Saturday May 25th 11:00 a.m.
 SEBASTIAN MIGUEL MUNOZ-LOPEZ Services Claremont Chapel Saturday May 25th 11:30 a.m.
-EDUARDO ROJAS Vigil Rite Pomona Chapel Wednesday May 22nd 6:30 p.m.
+Vigil Rite Pomona Chapel Wednesday May 22nd 6:30 p.m.
 Funeral Mass Sacred Heart Church, Pomona Thursday May 23rd 10:00 a.m.
 DUANE AUGUST WILLE Services Claremont Chapel Saturday May 25th 1:30 p.m.